Polarization of electromagnetic waves

 Source of the picture: www.pvo.guns.ru

-Figure 2: vertically linear polarisised electric field (blue) and horizontally linear polarisised electric field (red)
+Figure 2: vertically linear polarized electric field (blue) and horizontally linear polarized electric field (red)

-Vertically and horizontally mounted receiving antennas are designed to receive vertically and horizontally polarized waves, respectively.
-Therefore, changes in polarization cause changes in the received signal level due to the inability of the antenna to receive polarization changes.
+Vertically and horizontally mounted antennas are designed to transmit or receive vertically and horizontally polarized waves, respectively.
+Therefore, changes in polarization cause changes in the magnitude of the received signal due to the inability of the antenna to receive polarization changes.

 - In a vertically polarized wave, the electric lines of force lie in a vertical direction.